gaultier/kotlin-rs/README.md

 Pre-pre alpha.
 Do not use yet.

-Some full-fledged examples compile though, see the `e2e` directory.
+Some full-fledged examples compile though, see the `e2e` directory or the tests.

 See the [roadmap](docs/ROADMAP.md).